Last Updated on August 10, 2022 by Michelle Ball

 Chronic Illness Form Means Parents May Excuse Student

-This form, once completed, allows a parent to excuse a chronically ill student from school WITHOUT having to bring the child to the doctor for medical verification each time they are sick and cannot attend school.
+Parents then no longer have to bring the student to the doctor for medical verification each time they are sick and cannot attend school.

-Other options for help with this type of situation are Home Hospital Instruction (HHI), as well as setting up a Section 504 Plan, or even an IEP (Individualized Education Program).
-However, while those may be pending or even not pursued by the parent, this form can still help a parent.
+Other options to help a student with a long term medical situation may be Home Hospital Instruction (HHI), as well as setting up a Section 504 Plan, or even an IEP (Individualized Education Program).
+A Health Plan may also be developed in conjunction with the school nurse.

-Chronic Illness Forms help avert attendance issues of a student who just cannot go to school due to a serious long term illness.
+Chronic Illness Forms, along with these other supports, help avert attendance issues for a student who just cannot go to school due to a serious long term illness.
 They allow an already stressed parent to breathe a large sigh of relief that even though the student is very ill, at least a doctor’s visit is not needed every fourth sick day to avoid truancy threats at school.